Danilo (footballer, born 1990)

-Richard Danilo Maciel Sousa Campos (born 13 January 1990), known as just Danilo, is a Belgian professional footballer who plays as an attacking midfielder.
+Richard Danilo Maciel Sousa Campos (born 13 January 1990), known as just Danilo, is a former professional footballer who played as an attacking midfielder.

 Club career

 Danilo signed a youth contract with Dutch club Ajax in June 2007, and was a member of their squad for the 2009–10 UEFA Europa League.

 He made his professional debut for Belgian club Standard Liège during the 2010–11 season, before moving to Ukrainian team Metalurh Donetsk in February 2012.

 He signed for Mordovia Saransk in July 2014, and for Dnipro Dnipropetrovsk in 2015.
 He signed for Turkish club Antalyaspor in January 2016.
 After a brief spell with Al Wahda, in February 2019 he signed for Dinamo Minsk.
 On 29 June 2020, he left the club as his contract expired.
 He then signed for AEL Limassol.

 After playing with AEL Limassol, he signed for APOEL in July 2021.

 International career

-Danilo represented Belgium at youth international level.
+Born in Brazil, Danilo represented Belgium at youth international level.